lchsk/graph-coloring/readme.md

 # Graph coloring

 Checks whether given graph is k-colourable using one of the two methods:

-a) brute-force (checking every possible combination of colurs)
+a) brute-force (checking every possible combination of colours)

 b) searching for a clique in a graph

 **To run**